ckkaper/alarm-clock/README.md

 - The system should be designed for high availability.

 # Solution

+#### Timezone Handling
+The Server will recieve an alarm entry with the required timezone and the respective offset of the user's location.
+The server will have a cronjob that will run every 30 seconds and call a webhook if there was any alarm configured during the previous 35 seconds.
+The server will convert all timezones to UTC.
+The webhook formula will be checkWithinThirtyFiveSeconds -> ConvertToUtc(alarmTimestamp, serverOffset, usersOffset) => alarmTimestamp + userOffset + serverOffset.

+#### API Solution
-- Create an express server with the following authorized API calls Create alarm
+Create an express server with the following authorized API calls

+Create alarm
 ```
 Request